saketkc/pysradb/docs/quickstart.rst

 Notebooks
 =========

 A Google Colaboratory version of most used commands are available in this `Colab Notebook <https://colab.research.google.com/drive/1C60V-jkcNZiaCra_V5iEyFs318jgVoUR>`_ .
-Note that this requires only an active internet connection (no additional downloads are made).
+Colab runs Python 3.6 while ``pysradb`` requires Python 3.7+ and hence the notebooks no longer run on Colab, but can be downloaded and run locally.

 The following notebooks document all the possible features of ``pysradb``: